mozilla/code-review/bot/README.md

 * `SENTRY_DSN` is the optional Sentry full url to report runtime errors.
 * `MOZDEF` is the optional MozDef log destination.

-The `REPORTERS` configuratin is a list of dictionaries describing which reporting tool to use at the end of the patches static analysis.
+The `REPORTERS` configuration is a list of dictionaries describing which reporting tool to use at the end of the patches static analysis.
-Supported reporting tools are emails (for admins), MozReview and Phabricator.
+Supported reporting tools are emails (for admins) and Phabricator.

 Each reporter configuration must contain a `reporter` key with a unique name per tool.
 Each tool has its own configuration requirement.